stfnjstn/developerplayground/_posts/2014-06-12-howto-implement-a-delegate-pattern-to-communicate-between-a-spritekit-scene-and-the-parent-viewcontroller.md

 [![](/assets/wp-content/uploads/2014/06/Bildschirmfoto-2014-06-10-um-23.11.27-1.jpg)](/assets/wp-content/uploads/2014/06/Bildschirmfoto-2014-06-10-um-23.11.27-1.jpg)

-Add this method to GameScene.m to notify the GameViewController with 'gameStop' and 'gameOver':
+Add this method to GameScene.m to notify the GameViewController with _gameStop_ and _gameOver_:

 ```objectivec
 // React on Alert